acelyc111/kudu/docs/design-docs/triggering-maintenance-ops.md

 Other/wash:
-- At first glance, flushing might seem to increase cost of further insert/updates because it adds a new RowSet.
-However, because memstores are not compressed in any way, typically the newly flushed RowSet will be much smaller on disk than the memstore that it came from.
-This means that, even if we have to cache the whole result RowSet in the block cache, we're making much more effective use of RAM and thus may _reduce_ the total number of actual I/Os.
+- At first glance, flushing might seem to increase cost of further insert/updates because it adds a new DiskRowSet.
+However, because MemRowSet are not compressed in any way, typically the newly flushed DiskRowSet will be much smaller on disk than the MemRowSet that it came from.
+This means that, even if we have to cache the whole result DiskRowSet in the block cache, we're making much more effective use of RAM and thus may _reduce_ the total number of actual I/Os.